 What are the skills required by a Data Engineer?

 - Technical skills – To become a Data Engineer, you need to be good at programming, because you need to develop and test data pipelines.
 Your knowledge of distributed systems and software is critical for parallel programming.
-Essentially, you will be a software engineer at heart who is familiar with Agile, DevOps etc. and you will need to be an expert in SQL databases and other database query languages.
+Essentially, you will be a software engineer at heart who is familiar with Agile, DevOps, etc. and you will need to be an expert in SQL databases and other database query languages.
 Knowledge of Big Data technologies is an advantage when it comes to Data Engineering roles.

 - Effective Collaboration – You will need to listen to data architects, data scientists and management to fulfill their needs.
-Since you are the owner of the organisations data, you will have to make sure that the data is available in a desirable and easily retrievable format.
+Since you are the owner of the organizations data, you will have to make sure that the data is available in a desirable and easily retrievable format.

 - Intellectual Curiosity – You will need to be able to solve data management problems by investigating new territories and discovering creative solutions.

 Let’s consider the example of an e-commerce Company.
 A Data Engineer would create the platform and a data structure to capture their users’ data – the items they buy, store in their cart and list on their wishlist.
 They have to make sure that the respective data is stored efficiently and that it is easily retrievable.
+If you think data engineering is right for you and would like to learn more, find this PG Certification in Big Data Engineering with BITS Pilani.

 What are the responsibilities of a Data Analyst?